TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 using System.Collections.Generic;

 // Inferred: [T = int] Assuming that there are no other generic type with `List` name
-// Use case: We want to determine type of the element by initializer list. var temp1 = new List<>{ 1, 2, 3};
+// Use case: We want to determine the type of the element by the initializer list. var temp1 = new List<>{ 1, 2, 3};

 // Inferred: [TKey = string, TValue = int]